venkatesh-sivaraman/fireroad-server/readme.md

 # FireRoad Server

-FireRoad is an iOS (and hopefully soon, web) application providing MIT students with accessible information about courses, subjects, and schedules.
+FireRoad is an iOS/Android (and hopefully soon, web) application providing MIT students with accessible information about courses, subjects, and schedules.
 The FireRoad Server is a Django server that currently provides simple catalog auto-updating services but is intended to expand into course suggestion features later on.

 The `master` branch of this repo is intended to be checked out and run by the production server.
 All changes not ready for `master` should be kept in the `develop` branch.